How Many Casinos Are In Las Vegas?

 The Boulder Highway area covers some casinos in Las Vegas suburbs, or those on the outskirts.
 These are mostly locals places, and include casino/hotels such as Sam’s Town, Boulder Station, Fiesta Station, Green Valley Ranch, and such.
 There are 42 casinos in this area defined by the Nevada Gaming Commission.

 This area of mostly “locals” casinos is roughly seven to ten miles east and southeast of the Las Vegas Strip.
-While many tourists have probably never played there, this section of town, which includes Henderson, Nevada, is an impressive player in the casino market, and the area sees a steady increase in year-to-year income from players losing money at their establishments.
+While many tourists have probably never played there, this section of town, which includes Henderson, Nevada, is an impressive player in the casino market, and the area typically sees a steady increase in year-to-year income from players losing money at their establishments.